 - A significant and sustained record of volunteer service

 - A significant contribution to improve the quality of community life

 - Demonstrated values consistent with the betterment of society

 Awards are available for full-time regular staff employees and are awarded based upon the recommendation of the selection committee and university administration.
 Excellence in Community Service award recipients are not eligible for nomination for a second award.

 8.5 Staff Excellence in University Service award

 The purpose of the Staff Excellence in University Service award is to recognize excellence in service to the university among staff employees.
-These awards are intended to provide incentives for continued workplace performance for full-time staff employees who make significant contributions to the university community.
+These awards are intended to provide incentives for continued workplace performance for full-time and part-time staff employees who make significant contributions to the university community.

 8.5.2 Nomination and selection of award recipients

 Staff Excellence in University Service award recipients must be nominated for the award and can be nominated by currently enrolled students, employed staff, faculty or administrators.
 Selection of recipients is done by a review committee.
 Superior service can be demonstrated in many forms such as:

 - superior service for a significant project or program during a specific time period